February 2010 - Elder Abuse Screening and Assessment

 On November 3-4, 2009, the Ontario Network for the Prevention of Elder Abuse (ONPEA) hosted a National Conference, National Perspectives on Elder Abuse: Join the Conversation, with the support of the Government of Canada and the Ontario Government.
 The intent of the conference was to facilitate knowledge exchange among stakeholders across Canada about “promising approaches” in elder abuse prevention and intervention.
 It was attended by more than 300 delegates from various sectors including professionals working in the area of elder abuse, health care sector, long-term care staff, front-line community staff, social service sector, justice sector and law enforcement.

 A conference report will soon be available on the ONPEA website.
-Click here to download the conference presentations handouts.
+The conference presentation handouts are available for download.

 Manitoba Network for the Prevention of Abuse of Older Adults launches new website